figaw/praqma.com/readme.md

 Navigation
 ---
-All pages with *title* in frontmatter go to menu.
+All pages and tag-pages with *nav-weight* in frontmatter go to menu.
 They are sorted by *nav-weight* from frontmatter (small values go first).

 Helpers
 ---